husarnet/homebrew-tap-nightly/README.md

 # husarnet/homebrew-tap

 Husarnet Formulae definitions for Homebrew package manager (nightly channel).
-There is also [husarnet/tap](stable channel).
+There is also [stable channel](https://github.com/husarnet/homebrew-tap).

 ## How do I install these formulae?